MetaMask/metamask-docs/snaps/concepts/keyring-api.md

 <img src={require('../assets/keyring/accounts-ui.png').default} alt="Keyring Snap accounts in Metamask UI" width="360" style={{border: '1px solid gray'}} />
 </p>

-To use the Keyring API, you first implement the API in a Keyring Snap.
+To use the Keyring API, you first [implement the API in a Keyring Snap](../how-to/use-keyring-api/snap/index.md) (also known as an "account Snap").
-Your dapp can then invoke Keyring API methods on the Keyring Snap to connect to and interact with the custom accounts.
+Your dapp can then [invoke Keyring API methods](../how-to/use-keyring-api/dapp.md) on the Keyring Snap to connect to and interact with the custom accounts.

 :::flaskOnly
 :::